tidb-incubator/TiBigData/docs/design/2022-05-24-delete-feature.md

 > TiBigData/Flink only supports delete from table with pk/uk, or exception will be thrown.

-At first, check pk/uk and get old value from snapshot.
+At first, check pk/uk and get snapshot.

-Then, ignore the rows which do not exist in the table.
+Then, get handle and value of delete row ,we will ignore the rows which do not exist in the table.

 After that, generate record key/value with handle and generate index key/value with index.